Need a movie to watch? Look no further, for we have compiled for you the list of the best Irish films according to Rotten Tomatoes.

 One of only two Irish films on Rotten Tomatoes to achieve a 100% rating, this movie follows the life of Darby O’Gill, a fiddle-playing caretaker of an Irish governor’s estate.

-Strongly playing on Irish mythology and story-telling, Darby falls into the land of the leprechauns, and the chaos ensues.
+Strongly playing on Irish mythology and story-telling, one of the best movies, Darby falls into the land of the leprechauns, and the chaos ensues.
 A favourite for the kids to watch.

 1. Odd Man Out, 1947 (100%) – the best of the Irish films on Rotten Tomatoes